Trusted Orthopedic Doctors in Centralia and Olympia

 When many people think of orthopedic care, they think of care of “fracture care.”
 Many of our patients with serious fractures are referred to us from the Emergency Room or occasionally from an urgent care center.
 In some cases, they may come to us directly.
 We work in cooperation with the hospital to provide surgical care for fractures of the hip, femur, tibia, wrist and forearm, as well as many others.
 We are also available to the Emergency Room on a consultation basis when fractures or dislocations require manipulation and/or casting.

 Osteoporosis is a major health problem affecting 25 million Americans, contributing to an estimated 1.3 million bone fractures per year.
 One in two women and one in five men over the age of 65 will sustain bone fractures due to osteoporosis.
 As the orthopedic surgeons who care for these fractures, we understand how painful and debilitating they can be.
 To help identify and treat osteoporosis as early as possible, we have an established osteoporosis care program.
 The program is managed by providers with special training in the diagnosis and treatment of osteoporosis.

-ankle injuries can occur to people of all ages.
+Foot and ankle injuries can occur to people of all ages.
 At Washington Orthopaedic Center, we specialize in the diagnosis, treatment and surgery of the foot, ankle, and the lower leg.
 We work diligently to find the right approach for each patient since each case is unique.